 "We started in in January 2016 informally and then it became the Four Streets Project at the beginning of 2017.
 Since 2017 we have never missed a night.
 We are genuinely a 365 night a year service.

 "The community coat rack is now out for the fourth time.
 The messages have always remained very simple — if you have a spare coat, please leave it on the rack and if you need a coat come and take one.

-Students learn from Chichester homeless charityTwo people who benefited from the appeal were former nurse Pat Ward and her daughter Pippa who left their home earlier this year following a dispute with their landlord.
+Students learn from Chichester homeless charityTwo people who benefited from the appeal were former nurse Pat Ward and her daughter Pippa who left their home earlier this year and are currently unable to afford rent in the city.